-Where appropriate, the NNDP supports measures which will enhance existing walking and cycle routes and bridleways and/or will deliver new provision and connections within the parish.
-The loss of public rights of way will be resisted.
+Insofar as planning permission is required, proposals to enhance existing walking and cycle routes and bridleways and/or to deliver new access provision and connections will be supported.
+Planning applications that would result in the loss of public rights of way will be resisted.

-New developments should provide safe access for both pedestrians and cyclists as well as safe routes to and from the centre of the village.
+Subject to the provisions of policies HE1 and HE3 of this Plan proposals for new employment development and for two or more dwellings will be expected to provide safe access for both pedestrians and cyclists.
+Where it is appropriate and practical to do so these developments will also be expected to connect into existing footpaths that provide access to the village centre.
 These improvements should provide better access and where appropriate, provide a focus for public art and interpretation boards.
 Development which helps facilitate the provision of interpretation and public art will be supported by the plan subject to compliance with other development plans / policies.